 We know the world isn’t right.
 We know something is wrong.
 We desire justice, but there is no justice.
 We desire peace, but there is no peace.

-As children at Christmastime, children wait impatiently to open the toys under the tree.
+Children wait impatiently at Christmastime to open the toys under the tree.
 The expectation builds as Christmas Eve and Christmas day approach.
 When all the presents are finally unwrapped, though – an hour later, a day later, a week later, a month later – the initial thrill of fulfilled expectation evaporates into disappointment and the longing creeps back in.

 Wealth, fame, accomplishment, relationships with other people, pleasure, possessions – they all fail us.
 They ultimately disappoint and let us down.
 They don’t meet the expectations we have for them.